 The young then come out of the gall between November and January.
 The young are always born female and then lay their eggs in the buds of the oak.
 The eggs do not need a male to fertilize them and hatch on the oak tree’s twigs.

 When spring comes around, the galls containing the eggs grow.
-The galls are soft and spongy and contain lots of chambers where the larvae develop.
+The galls are soft and spongy and have many chambers where the larvae develop.
 The larvae grow into adults before they come out in late summer, effectively being born again from the gall.
 Small holes can be seen in galls when the insects have emerged.

-The marble gall is a wasp species that lay their eggs to mature on twigs of scrub oak.
+The marble gall is a wasp species that lays its eggs to mature on scrub oak twigs.
 Marble galls only contain the larvae of one female wasp, which then lays its eggs in the buds of the Turkey oak.
 The galls develop over the winter and can be seen in March and April.
 When the wasp emerges, it can be male or female, leaving a small hole in the gall.

-Although they may look like redcurrants, the currant galls found on male catkins are actually currant galls.
+Although they may look like redcurrants, the currant galls found on male catkins are currant galls.
 Both male and female wasps grow in these before coming out to mate in June.
-The female then lays their eggs on the underneath of oak leaves.
+The female then lays their eggs on underneath oak leaves.

 Each egg causes a spangle gall to form, and as many as 50 can be seen on a single leaf.
 The galls fall to the ground in Autumn, and with the protection of dead leaves, the young grow inside them.
 In April, females emerge and crawl up the trees to lay eggs, causing the currant galls to form, starting the process again.